seros-me/Drupal-Guide/ExcludeCurrentNodeinaView.md

 Views 3

-1.Click on the "advanced" tab.
+1. Click on the "advanced" tab.
-2.Click on add under "contextual filters".
+2. Click on add under "contextual filters".
 3.Choose Content:nid.
 4.Under "when the filter variable is not available, choose "provide default value".
 5.From the drop down menu select "content id from url".